UltraMessaging/smx_perf/README.md

 10M msgs/sec.
 The results were mostly independent of message rate.

-Cross-NUMA access is MUCH slower.
+Cross-NUMA access is much slower.
 Keep senders and receivers in the same NUMA node if possible.
-* Max sustainable message rate about a third: ~6M msgs/sec.
+* Max sustainable message rate less than half: ~4M msgs/sec.
-* Latencies about double: 170-360 ns.
+* Latencies more than double: 140-300 ns.

 Slow receivers slow down the source to match the receiver speed.
 * When SMX buffer fills,